top of page

 Reports categorise deficiencies by severity, estimate repair costs, and provide recommendations for immediate, short-term, and long-term attention.
 This enables buyers to re-negotiate sale price, require seller repairs, or even withdraw from problematic purchases.

-A condition survey (often synonymous with pre-purchase survey) is a full-scale examination, ideally performed prior to purchase or after significant maintenance.
-These are most thorough, taking a whole day and resulting in extensive, illustrated reports.
+pre-purchase condition survey is a full-scale examination, ideally performed prior to purchase.
+These are the most thorough and time consuming of surveys, taking a whole day for a 40' (12 metre) sailing yacht and resulting in extensive, meticulous reports.

 An insurance survey is a briefer review, focused on risk assessment for policy purposes - insurer acceptance, premium setting, and coverage exclusions.
-Spanish insurers require these for older or high-value boats, with renewals every 5 years.
 Insurance reports concentrate on structural soundness, compliance, value, and only the most urgent risks.

 Do I Always Need a Pre-Purchase Survey?

-While pre-purchase surveys are not mandatory for private leisure boats under Spanish law, they’re strongly recommended by IIMS, IMarEST, and all reputable industry professionals.
-Surveys catch construction defects in new yachts, mechanical faults in older vessels, and non-compliant or missing documentation - issues common in Mediterranean resale markets.
+While pre-purchase surveys are not mandatory for private leisure boats, they’re strongly recommended by all reputable maritime industry bodies.
+Surveys catch construction defects in new yachts, mechanical, electrical and structural faults in older vessels, and non-compliant or missing documentation - issues common in Mediterranean resale markets.

 Damage Assessment Surveys: When and Why?